-If not, the very short version is that Buffett is widely considered to be the world’s most successful value investor.
+If not, the very short version is that Buffett is the world’s most successful value investor.

-The longer version is this: Warren Edward Buffett, who turns 90-years-old this year, was born in Omaha, Nebraska, and has been dubbed the “Oracle of Omaha.”
+The longer version is this: Warren Edward Buffett, born 89 years ago in Omaha, Nebraska, is the “Oracle of Omaha.”
 He grew up in Omaha and Washington, D.C. before attaining his bachelor’s and master’s degrees from the University of Nebraska and Columbia University.
-Buffett became interested in investing at an early age and attended Columbia in part because a pair of well-known securities analysts taught there.
+Mr. Buffett became interested in investing at an early age and attended Columbia in part because a pair of well-known securities analysts taught there.

-You might not be quite as familiar with the name Benjamin Graham, so let me familiarize you.
+You might not be quite as familiar with that name.
+Let me familiarize you.

 Benjamin Graham was born in London in 1894.
-(His original name was Grossbaum, but he changed it as a young man, the better to fit into the Wall Street environment of the day.)
+(His original name was Grossbaum, but he changed it as a young man, the better to fit into the Wall Street environment.)

 His parents moved to New York City when he was a year old.
 Graham was a brilliant student and won a scholarship to Columbia University.
 In 1914, he graduated second in his class, at age 20, and was invited to teach at the school.
 But he refused.
 His father had died, the family was poor, and Graham needed a larger income to support the family.